The RetroBeat: Why the heck didn’t the GameCube sell better?

 I think that there are two main reasons.

-Portmortem cubed
+Postmortem cubed

 First off, the PlayStation 2 dominated that era.
 It’s still the best-selling console ever, moving around 155 million machines.
 As great as GameCube’s exclusives are, even I have to admit that the PlayStation 2 wins in that department.
 The system has its own fantastic 3D platformers with the Ratchet & Clank, Jak, and Sly Cooper series.
 It also has incredible third-party support with major releases in the Metal Gear Solid and Final Fantasy franchises.